Joi-e/my-weather-app-test/README.md

 1. Comparing daylight hours between two cities
 2. Checking rain conditions across two locations

+Following Spring best practices and the principle of separation of concerns, the core business logic has been implemented in the service layer (WeatherService).

+The WeatherController acts as an API gateway, managing HTTP requests/responses through endpoints.

 ## Technologies Used

 - Java 17